Centre for Research in Public Health and Community Care (CRIPACC)

-The Centre for Research in Primary and Community Care (CRIPACC) is an internationally renowned multidisciplinary research centre focused on producing research that makes a difference to people’s lives by improving the quality of health and social care services and promoting health and wellbeing.
+The Centre for Research in Public Health and Community Care (CRIPACC) is an internationally renowned multidisciplinary research centre focused on producing research that makes a difference to people’s lives by improving the quality of health and social care services and promoting health and wellbeing.
 At the last assessment of research quality (REF 2014) over 80% of our research was rated as world-leading or internationally excellent.

-- Food and Public Health
+- Public Health and Communities

 - Older People's Health and Complex Conditions

 The Centre is directed by Professor Wendy Wills.